 The TCL S405 is a much better TV than the LG LJ5500.
 The TCL has 4K resolution, better contrast, and better black uniformity which is great if you watch movies in a dark room.
 The TCL also has better input lag and a faster response time that make it a better choice if you play games.
 On the other hand, the LG LJ5500 has an IPS panel and thus has better viewing angles.

-If you have a bright room with wide seating arrangement, then the LG LJ5500 is a better choice due to its wide viewing angles and better brightness.
-If, however, you will be sitting right in front and enjoy watching movies in a dark room, then the TCL S305 is a better choice as it has better blacks due to the higher native contrast ratio and better black uniformity.
+For those with bright rooms and wide seating arrangements, the LG LJ5500 is a better choice than the TCL 3 Series (S305) due to its wide viewing angles and higher brightness.
+However if you will be sitting right in front and enjoy watching movies in a dark room, then the TCL S305 is a better choice as it has better blacks due to the higher native contrast ratio and better black uniformity.

 The TCL D100 is a better choice if you have a dim room and will be sitting right in front.
 The D100 has a better contrast ratio and a better black uniformity, and thus blacks look deep, and the overall picture quality is improved.
 On the other hand, if you will be viewing the TV from the side, then the LG LJ5500 is a better choice due to the better viewing angles.
 The LG LJ5500 is a smart TV and runs LG's WebOS, whereas the TCL D100 has no smart features.
 To get access to smart features on the D100, you must connect it to an external device or a dongle.